Thomas-Tomo/retro_game/README.md

      - Level 3: Contra
      - Level 4: Zelda
      - Level 5: Frogger
-   - On each level there is a baddie that relates to the the charcters level
+   - On each level there are baddies that relates to the the characters level that must be avoided.

 4. **End Screen**

+    - When all the levels have been completed, the player is greeted with some fireworks, an image of a frog and the words "Congratutaions"
+    - The player has the option to return to the home page.

 ### References